 Ashley Childs is the manager of finance and administration at NMPF.
 She is primarily responsible for vendor management and accounts payable for NMPF, CWT, ABI, the REAL® Seal program and contract administration for NMPF’s service contracts with DMI and USDEC.

-Jessi-Ryah Cordova joined NMPF as its FARM Program Communications Coordinator in April, where she manages FARM Program projects related to stakeholder communications and outreach.
+Jessi-Ryah Cordova serves NMPF as its FARM Program Communications Manager, where she manages FARM Program projects related to stakeholder communications and outreach.
 She also supports broader communications initiatives supporting FARM’s mission of serving farmers and informing the broader community of dairy consumers.

 The 2023 graduate of California Polytechnic State University- San Luis Obispo holds a bachelor’s degree in Agricultural Business.
 During her time at Cal Poly she worked at its Dairy Unit as a Business Assistant, milking cows and managing communication and administrative efforts.
 She also has worked as a sales representative for Farmers Business Network, connecting with farmers across the U.S. & Canada.